5 Reasons You Aren’t Losing Weight on a Plant-Based Diet

 Add overeating to the new forms of vegan food available (read: fast-food restaurants with new vegan options) and you’ll find convenient vegan offerings all over, albeit ones that may be still slightly unhealthy for you.

-“Eating vegan used to be about eating a whole-food, plant-based diet with only vegetables, fruits, whole grains, legumes, nuts, seeds, herbs, and spices,” says plant-based nutrition expert Julieanna Hever, MS, RD author of The Complete Idiot’s Guide to Vegan Nutrition and the upcoming book, The Healthspan Solution (December 2019).
+“Eating vegan used to be about eating a whole-food, plant-based diet with only vegetables, fruits, whole grains, legumes, nuts, seeds, herbs, and spices,” says plant-based nutrition expert Julieanna Hever, MS, RD author of The Complete Idiot’s Guide to Vegan Nutrition and The Healthspan Solution.
 “Now, vegan food is everywhere and it's accessible.
 For the first time in 14 years, I'm having clients come to me with the same health issues as clients who don’t follow a vegan diet, like weight issues and high cholesterol.
 I never saw that before, ever.”

 Here, Hever shares how to eat vegan, lose weight and still get all the delicious food you crave.

 Why Can't I Lose Weight on a Vegan Diet?

 Problem #1: You’re not eating mostly healthy foods.